 For daily wit & wisdom, sign up for the Almanac newsletter.

-Rainfalls of animals have been recorded for centuries, with some of the oldest records dating from 77 AD by the Roman Pliny the Elder.
-While these stories of falling fish, frogs and bugs are strange, over the past two centuries scientists have confirmed that they do occur.
+Reports of animal rainfalls have been recorded for centuries, with some of the oldest records dating from 77 AD by the Roman Pliny the Elder.
+While these stories of falling fish, frogs, and bugs are strange, over the past two centuries, scientists have confirmed that they do occur.
 Let’s start with frogs …

 What Causes Raining Frogs?